curl/curl/docs/CURLDOWN.md

 protocols are either URL schemes (in uppercase), `TLS` or `TCP`.

-If the `Protocol` list contains `TLS`, then there must also be a `TLS-backend` list, specifying `*` or a list of what TLS backends that work with this option.
+If the `Protocol` list contains `TLS`, then there must also be a `TLS-backend` list, specifying `All` or a list of what TLS backends that work with this option.
 The available TLS backends are:

 - `BearSSL`